getify/You-Dont-Know-JS/async & performance/apA.md

 document.addEventListener( "DOMContentLoaded", domready.next );
 ```

 There's more to iterable sequences than what we see in this scenario.
-We'll come back to them in the next appendix.
+We'll come back to them in Appendix B.

 ## Running Generators